18F/content-guide/pages/plain-language.md

 layout: default
 title: Plain language
 ---
-Plain Language is mandatory for [all federal government websites](http://www.plainlanguage.gov/)[^1].
+Plain language is mandatory for [all federal government websites](http://www.plainlanguage.gov/)[^1].
 One of the aspects of this most people pick up on is the **plain English list,** which is below.